 Different resources are not always easily accessible for different groups of people, nor are they exchangeable for other resources.
-This has historically been the reason for why certain basic assets have been provided as public services.
+Historically this has been the reason why certain basic assets have been provided as public services.

 We do not know what the future of education and health is: can digital services make high quality education and healthcare accessible to everyone and make them affordable and abundant in a similar way to what has happened with information?
 Or do we need governance structures through which we can ensure that these technological advancements turn out to be equally accessible for (and used by) everyone?
-How can we ensure that people find these services and understand their availability and relevance in an era when public spaces are being replaced by the multitude of digital spaces?
+How can we ensure that people locate these services and that they understand their availability and relevance in an era when public spaces are being replaced by a multitude of digital spaces?

-Finally, there is the question of digital services and especially sharing and peer services.
-They are largely based on trust between users and reputation that one can build through using these services and interacting with other users.
-If we assume that these services play a greater role for people in creating income on the one hand and, on the other hand, in providing them access to different assets, it is legitimate to ask whether this is bound to create a territory where money cannot secure access.
+Finally, there is the question of digital services - especially sharing and peer services.
+These are largely based on trust between users and on the reputation that one can build through using these services and interacting with other users.
+If we assume that these services play a greater role for people in creating income on the one hand and, on the other hand, in providing them access to different assets, it is legitimate to ask whether this will create a territory to which money cannot secure access.
 In the digital economy, access to certain commodities becomes increasingly dependent on who you know and what you have done in the past.
-Already now studies on AirBnB and Uber users indicate that certain ethnic, income and age groups are being favored while other are being discriminated against.
-One bad day, one dispute and one bad review can seriously damage your user ratings and eventually deny your access to a ride, accommodation or even to something more critical, a too weird and open social media profile can do the same (think of the party photos you have shared, or strong political statements that you have posted).
-Do we get second chances in a society where privately owned digital platforms are at the same time trusted archives of our personal (even intimate) memories and providers of digital identity services much more universally than any public authority?
+Already now studies on AirBnB and Uber users indicate that certain ethnic, income and age groups are being favoured while others are being discriminated against.
+One bad day, one dispute and one bad review can seriously damage a user's rating and eventually deny access to a ride, accommodation or even to something more critical.
+Indeed a weird and open social media profile can do the same (think of the party photos you have shared, or strong political statements that you have posted).
+Do we get second chances in a society where privately-owned digital platforms are at the same time trusted archives of our personal (even intimate) memories and the providers of digital identity services, which may be much more comprehensive and universal than any public authority?
+What Are the Basic Assets of This Century?